 The Council is served by an independent Secretariat located at the Ministry at any time.
 The scope and duties of the secretarial service are defined in a contract between the Council and the Ministry.

-The secretariat has a number of tasks that include:
+The Secretariat has a number of tasks in accordance with the Rules of Procedure, which include: